 If that same little tree was producing 400 to 500 $100 notes a day, in time you would realize there is too much just for you.
 You would want to tell others about it.
 That’s a little how good meditation feels.
 It feels really good and you just wonder to yourself why more people aren’t doing it.

 Vern’s Note –

-David actually met me here in Thailand a couple years ago when he came for an extended meditation retreat over a few months at Wat Pah Nanachat in Ubon Ratchathani.
+David actually met me here in Thailand a couple of years ago when he came for an extended meditation retreat over a few months at Wat Pah Nanachat in Ubon Ratchathani.
 This is a forest wat meditation center for foreigners – anyone that speaks English.